The Sunrise Placer

 The largest nugget of gold found in Beaverhead County, a lump weighing in at 40 ounces, was found in Watson Gulch in 1894.
 Additional placer work in 1941, recovered an additional 9 ounces of gold from French and Watson Gulches.\

-A number of structures, known as the the Knight cabins, associated with the Watson Gulch placers survived until the late 1980s when they were slated for removal and recorded as a historic site by the Beaverhead National Forest. combine(Geach 1972; Wolle 1963; Ryan 1987).
+Several structures, known as the Knight cabins, associated with the Watson Gulch placers survived until the late 1980s when they were slated for removal and recorded as a historic site by the Beaverhead National Forest. combine(Geach 1972; Wolle 1963; Ryan 1987).

 A perfect mine for the beginning enthusiast up to an established mining company.

 - Access: Excellent condition dirt road for any 4x4 vehicles and most 2wd vehicles.

 - Workings: Creekside gravel deposits and surface cuts